aloha666/Java2021/Antra Java.md

 ​					**derived attribute**: dynamic and derived from another attributes

-**-Relationship:** degree of relationship: the number of entity participating the relationship
+**-Relationship:** degree of relationship: the number of attributes participating the relationship

 ​					**Unary relationship**: Only one entity in the whole model